Nucleus Capture by Macroscopic Dark Matter: Discussion and conclusions

 \section{Discussion and conclusions}

 The signal of radiative capture appears to be rather striking and should be detectable by any of the experiments considered in this work.
 That said, a full study of the reconstruction of this signal in each experiment is left to future work.
 In particular, we have left open the question of whether single radiative capture event can be reconstructed and distinguished from background or whether even more distinctive multi-hit events are required in order to have a background free search.
 Furthermore, triggering and data acquisition may be an issue in large, high granularity detectors.
 While it should be possible to design a system to collect radiative capture events, the current systems may unfortunately miss these events.
+We also note that searching for radiative capture events is complimentary to performing traditional dark matter direct detection experiments, which are searching for single hit, low energy threshold elastic scattering events.
+For a large radius, above the threshold to have a bound state, radiative capture events have an advantage because one can utilize a larger detector with a higher threshold.
+For a small radius, traditional direct detection experiments have an advantage due to their a low energy threshold.

 In summary, we have studied the process of radiative capture nuclei by macroscopic dark matter.
 We have found that the radiative capture process can be comparable to the elastic scattering process, but has generally more promising detection prospects at higher energy threshold neutrino detectors.
 Current large neutrino detectors such as ProtoDUNE, ICARUS, Borexino, NO$\nu$A and Super-Kamiokande have sensitivity beyond that of direct detection experiments.
 The next generation of experiments, that is JUNO, DUNE, and Hyper-Kamiokande, should further expand the sensitivity to MDM.
 A search for multi-hit events would probe parameter space for QCD density MDM such as quark nuggets, while a background free single event analysis could be sensitive to electroweak density MDM such as \EDBs/.